-All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class\search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Gender Studies.
 Course descriptions can be found by clicking on the subject code and course number in the search results.

-William C. Donahue Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature: Mark W. Roche Paul G. Kimball Professor of Arts and Letters: Vittorio Hösle John J. Cavanaugh, C.S.C., Professor of Humanities: William C. Donahue Professors: William C. Donahue; Vittorio Hösle; Randolph J. Klawiter (emeritus); Klaus Lanzinger (emeritus); Thomas G. Marullo; Robert E. Norton; Vera B. Profit (emerita); Mark W. Roche; Konrad Schaum (emeritus) Associate Professors: Tobias Boes; David W. Gasperetti; Albert K. Wimmer (emeritus) Assistant Professors: Carsten Dutt; Claire Taylor Jones; Emily Wang Teaching Professors: Denise M. Della Rossa; Hannelore Weber Assistant Teaching Professors: Melissa Miller; Steffen Kaupp Program of Studies.
-The study of German and Russian languages and literatures provides and Russian languages and literatures provides educational opportunities relevant to an increasingly interdependent world.
+David Gasperetti Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature: Mark W. Roche Paul G. Kimball Professor of Arts and Letters: Vittorio Hösle John J. Cavanaugh, C.S.C., Professor of Humanities: William C. Donahue Professors: William C. Donahue; Vittorio Hösle; Randolph J. Klawiter (emeritus); Klaus Lanzinger (emeritus); Thomas G. Marullo; Robert E. Norton; Vera B. Profit (emerita); Mark W. Roche; Konrad Schaum (emeritus) Associate Professors: Tobias Boes; David W. Gasperetti; Albert K. Wimmer (emeritus) Assistant Professors: Carsten Dutt; Claire Taylor Jones; Emily Wang Teaching Professors:

+Denise M. Della Rossa; Hannelore Weber (emerita)

+Assistant Teaching Professor: Melissa Miller

+Program of Studies.
+The study of German and Russian languages and literatures provides educational opportunities relevant to an increasingly interdependent world.
 The acquisition of foreign language skills in general is an important component of liberal education because it enhances students' powers of communication and serves to introduce them to enduring cultural achievements of other peoples.
 In this sense, the study of German and Russian widens students' intellectual horizons, stimulates the understanding of several significant cultural traditions, and facilitates the examination of these traditions in a more sophisticated and cosmopolitan manner.